 How to choose an electric bike for cross-country trips?
 What if you plan to ride your electric bicycle in a city, and occasionally would not mind hitting some unpaved roads?
-What to pay attention to when selecting a cross-country or road electric bike?
+What to pay attention to when selecting a cross-country or gravel electric bike?

 How to choose an electric bike for cross country roads?
 Pay attention to longer riding range and thus, more battery capacity and motor power.
 You will also need more speed options, wider tires, and larger wheels, which will help to attack various terrain.
 A comfortable seat and a one-piece frame are a necessity.